Policy Choice in Time Series by Empirical Welfare Maximization: Model and illustrative example

 \section{Model and illustrative example}

-In this section, we introduce the basic setting, notation, the conditional welfare criterion we aim to maximize, and conditions on the data generating process that are important for the learnability of an optimal policy.
+In this section, we introduce the basic setting, notation, the welfare criterion we aim to maximize, and conditions on the data-generating process that are important for the learnability of an optimal policy.
 Then, we illustrate the main analytical tools used to bound welfare regret through a heuristic model with a simple dynamic structure.